Raouxi/Get-To-It---Take-anywhere-To-Do-List/README.md

 3. Bottom Plate - holds the magnetic system to connect to phone, fridge, night stand, and more - qty 1

 Hardware Needed:
-M3x10mm SHCS - qty 4
+1. M3x10mm SHCS - qty 4
-M3 Nuts - qty 4
+2. M3 Hex Nuts - qty 4
-Adhesive Magnetic Ring - qty 1
+3. Adhesive Magnetic Ring - qty 1
-Cherry MX Black Keyboard Spring - qty 4
+4. Cherry MX Black Keyboard Spring - qty 4

 Instructions:
 1. Print all the 3D printed parts and embed the magnetic ring into the bottom plate when printing by add a layer pause